 To this end, let us introduce the notation

-Due to the close connection of Gaussian and polynomial interpolations, this term plays a crucial role for deriving small deviation bounds for Vecchia GPs.
-Note that it depends both on the data set $\X_n$ and the DAG built on the top of it.
+Due to the close connection between Gaussian and polynomial interpolation, this term plays a crucial role in deriving small deviation bounds for Vecchia GPs.
+Note that it depends both on the data set $\X_n$ and on the DAG constructed over it.

 \begin{remark} In our analysis, we consider grid data \eqref{def:grid}.
-In Lemma 14, deferred to Section B.5 of the Supplementary Material, we obtain tight control for $\vartheta_n$ by showing that it is bounded for grid data \eqref{def:grid} and Layered Norming sets.
-Although, through considerable numerical evidence, we believe that $\vartheta_n=O(1)$ holds more generally, we do not have a rigorous proof for this claim.
-The difficulty lies in achieving a tight control on the multiple ($n$ dependent) recursive application of the operators $P_j, j\in\mathbb{N}$, which is not implied directly by the uniform control of the individual operators.
-Specifically, in the considered Layered Norming DAGs, the total number of layers is $\eta(n) \asymp \ln n$.
-Therefore, even if we have a uniform control over the operators $\|P_j\|\le c,\forall j\in\mathbb{N}$ for some constant $c> 1$, this still results in a sub-optimally large upper bound for the repeated interpolation
+In Lemma \ref{lem:poly recursive}, deferred to Section \ref{sec:vartheta} of the Supplementary Material, we obtain tight control of $\vartheta_n$ by showing that it is bounded for grid data \eqref{def:grid} and layered norming sets.
+Although considerable numerical evidence suggests that $\vartheta_n=O(1)$ holds more generally, we do not have a rigorous proof of this claim.
+The difficulty lies in tightly controlling the multiple ($n$ dependent) recursive applications of the operators $P_j, j\in\mathbb{N}$, which is not directly implied by the uniform control of the individual operators.
+Specifically, for the considered layered norming DAGs, the total number of layers satisfy $\eta(n) \asymp \ln n$.
+Therefore, even if we have uniform control over the operators $\|P_j\|\le c,\forall j\in\mathbb{N}$ for some constant $c> 1$, this still yields a suboptimally large upper bound for the repeated interpolation

-Therefore, we need to consider the composition of these operators as a whole, which is exceedingly difficult to handle without any additional structural or geometrical assumptions on $\X_n$.
-The case becomes considerably easier for grid data.
-The proof of Lemma 14 in the supplement consists of showing that in this special case the polynomial interpolation is equivalent to convolution, which can be further converted to multiplication via Fourier transform.
-Then by semi-explicit computations we verify that $\vartheta_n=O(1)$. \end{remark}
+Therefore, it is necessary to consider the composition of these operators as a whole, which is exceedingly difficult without any additional structural or geometrical assumptions on $\X_n$.
+The problem becomes considerably simpler for grid data.
+In the proof of Lemma \ref{lem:poly recursive} we show that, in this special case the polynomial interpolation is equivalent to convolution, which can be further converted to multiplication via the Fourier transform.
+Semi-explicit computations then verify that $\vartheta_n=O(1)$. \end{remark}

-Then, by exploiting the close asymptotic equivalence of the polynomial and Gaussian interpolations, see Lemma \ref{lem:GP flat}, we bound the operator norm of the recursive Gaussian interpolation with the help of $\vartheta_n$ given in \eqref{eq:poly interp cond}. \begin{lemma} Under Condition \ref{cond:norming}, we have for all $0\le j_1\le j_2$,
+Then, by exploiting the close asymptotic equivalence of polynomial and Gaussian interpolations, see Lemma \ref{lem:GP flat}, we can bound the operator norm of recursive Gaussian interpolation using $\vartheta_n$ as defined in \eqref{eq:poly interp cond}. \begin{lemma} Under Condition \ref{cond:norming}, for all $0\le j_1\le j_2$,